 I read that you could propagate currants just by trimming off limbs and sticking them into the ground.
 Why hadn’t I read or thought about this before?
 I love the look of currants gleaming in the setting sunlight.
-There isn’t a more perfect read.
+There isn’t a more perfect red.
 They also make a fantastic jelly.
 There were several volunteers hanging around the parents.
 They weren’t limbs covered over with earth, but I suspect berries that had fallen and sprouted.
-I dug some up and gave them to James Walsh and Suzanne Grodner.
+I dug some up and gave them to James Walsh and Suzanne Grodner (funny addendum to this.
+I was mistaken.
+The ‘volunteers’ were alder tree seedlings.
+I sent all of my friends packages of weeds!)
 These will go to lengthening the existing row if they sprout.
 This year, I ordered a ‘spice bush’ or a black currant bush from St. Lawrence.
 If it’s as easy to propagate as these, I will only need one!

 Over the years I have planted hundreds of daffodils.
 The first planting was along the road the first fall after buying the property that July.
 Then I embarked on planting one of the steep banks near the house (shown).
 That was tough work, but that planting has been alive for nearly 20 years!
 I also used the space next to the blueberries to plant several varieties where they now thrive.
 I also gathered at least one of every kind I have and put them in a vase in the guest room.
 Now if only I had a guest!

 Tree sparrows.
 Flying porpoises.
 Aggressive, acrobatic, cursive writing in the sky.
 Here they celebrate or fight for this home on a post that anchors the net for the blueberries.